imdone/imdone-atom/README.md

 [![apm](https://img.shields.io/apm/v/imdone-atom.svg)]()

 Developers are creative people and the text editor is their canvas.
-For decades they've used TODO style code comments to track issues that almost never end up in issue tracking software.  iMDone is a plugin for your favorite text editor that turns code comments into trackable issues.
+For decades they've used TODO style code comments to track issues that almost never end up in issue tracking software.  imdone is a plugin for your favorite text editor that turns code comments into trackable issues.
 It collects all TODO style comments in your project and organizes them in a drag and drop task-board that integrates with any web based issue tracking system.

-iMDone works best with todo.txt and markdown syntax.
+imdone works best with todo.txt and markdown syntax.
 See the [syntax guide at imdone-core](https://github.com/imdone/imdone-core#task-formats) for details.

 Install
 ----